 An H-1B visa is granted for three years, but can be extended for three more years for a total of six years.

-If a person has an approved I-140 employment-based immigrant petition but is unable to adjust status because immigrant visa numbers are not currently available, he or she could extend his H-1B visa for three more years beyond the six year limit.
+If a person has an approved I-140 employment-based immigrant petition but is unable to adjust status because immigrant visa numbers are not currently available, he or she could extend the H-1B visa for three more years beyond the six year limit.
 This exception only applies if there are no immigrant visa numbers available for the employee to immediately apply for permanent residence (i.e., green card).
 This rule also applies to L-1B visa holders.
-In this case, the H-1B employee should make sure that he or she has more than one and a half (1½) years left on his or her H-1B visa to accommodate labor certification and I-140 processing times.
+In this case, the H-1B employee should make sure that he or she has more than one and a half (1½) years remaining on his or her H-1B visa to accommodate labor certification and I-140 processing times

 What are the other H-1B Extension Options?